EvSecDev/SCMP/README.md

 Although this program does need permissions on remote systems for writing system-wide configuration files and potentially restarting services, it does NOT need to SSH as root.
 In general, it is recommended to use some or all of these below security precautions.
   - Sudo access that requires a password.
-  - Only allowing your user sudo access for ls, rm, mv, cp, ln, rmdir, mkdir, chown, chmod, sha256sum, and your reload commands.
+  - Only allowing your user sudo access for the standard commands (listed below in dependencies section) and your reload commands.
   - Using network level host IP authentication (such as IPsec AH)
   - Using the supplied apparmor profile for the controller.
   - Regular encrypted backups of git repository